 Can Cats Eat Apples Summary

 Cats can eat apples.
 If your cat takes a bit out of an apple he has been playing with, you don’t need to panic.
 And if you want to share a slice of the apple you are eating with your cat, that’s okay.

-However, as mentioned in our last section, you shouldn’t worry too much if your cat doesn’t start eating apples, as you hoped.
+However, you shouldn’t worry too much if your cat doesn’t start eating apples, as you hoped.
 And you don’t need to go out of your way to feed apple to your cat if you don’t want to.

 Not every cat will like apples, and if you’re particularly worried about any potential health problems, you can consult your vet to find other ways to help your pet.

 The important thing to remember is that your cat, and every other pet, should not eat apple cores or seeds.

 Have you given apples to your cat?
 You can let us know about your experiences with cats and apples in the comments below.

 - Mercola, 2017, What Happens When You Eat Apple Seeds?